 - 42. Register Document Set-b: A Document Repository Actor initiates the Register Document Set-b transaction.
 This transaction allows a Document Repository Actor to register one or more documents in a Document Registry, by supplying metadata about each document to be registered.
 This document metadata will be used to create XDS Submission Set, XDS Document, and potentially XDS Folder Entries in the registry.
 The Document Registry Actor ensures that document metadata is valid before allowing documents to be registered.
 If one or more documents fail the metadata validation, the Register Document Set-b transaction fails as a whole. - 43.
 Retrieve Document Set: A Document Consumer Actor initiates the Retrieve Document Set transaction.
 The Document Repository will return the set of documents that was specified by the Document Consumer. - 44.
 Patient Identity Feed HL7 V3: Allows a Patient Identity Source Actor to notify a Patient Identifier Cross-Reference Manager Actor of all events related to patient identification (creation, update, merge, etc.) using HL7 V3. - 45.
 PIX V3 Query: Using HL7 V3, this transaction allows a Patient Identifier Cross-reference Consumer to find out the identification of a patient in different Patient Identifier Domains by using the services of a Patient Identifier Cross-reference Manager Actor. - 46.
 PIX V3 Update Notification: Using HL7 V3, this allows a Patient Identifier Cross-reference Consumer to be notified by the Patient Identifier Cross-reference Manager Actor of changes to the identification of all patients in Patient Identifier Domains the Consumer is interested in. - 47.
-Patient Demographics Query HL7 V3: Using HL7 V3, look up and return patient demographic information in a single patient demographics source, based upon matches with full or partial demographic information entered by the user. - 48. placeholder - 49. placeholder - 50.
-Multi-Patient Stored Query: A Document Consumer Actor issues a Multi-Patient Stored Query to a Document Registry to locate documents that meet the user's specified query criteria.
-The Document Registry returns a list of document entries pertaining to multiple patients found to meet the specified criteria, including the locations and identifier of each corresponding document in one or more Document Repository. - 51.
-Retrieve Value Set: The Value Set Consumer retrieves an Expanded Value Set from the Value Set Repository. - 52.
-Retrieve Multiple Value Sets: The Value Set Consumer retrieves multiple value sets from the Value Set Repository.
-These retrieved value sets have metadata that matches retrieval selection criteria.
-The retrieved sets provide the full metadata describing the value set, and an expanded value set representation for that value set. - 53. placeholder
+Patient Demographics Query HL7 V3: Using HL7 V3, look up and return patient demographic information in a single patient demographics source, based upon matches with full or partial demographic information entered by the user. - 48.
+Retrieve Value Set: The Value Set Consumer retrieves an Expanded Value Set from the Value Set Repository - 7575 49. placeholder